Go back

 • Lower confidence during professional or academic speaking

 Over time, repeated experiences with stage fright can create avoidance behaviour.
-People begin skipping opportunities that involve speaking, which limits personal growth and speaking skill mastery.
+People begin skipping opportunities that involve speaking, which limits personal growth and the development of active listening skills that are essential for strong two-way communication.
 Becoming aware of these impacts is the starting point for meaningful improvement.

 Common Symptoms of Stage Fright You Should Know